ferencbalogh/szamlazzhu/README.md

-# Billingo API Provider for Laravel
+# Szamlazz.hu

-This package is a Billingo API service provider and facade for Laravel 5.1+.
+This package is a szamlazz.hu service provider and facade for Laravel

 ## Installing